nodejs/node/COLLABORATOR_GUIDE.md

-Due to the nature of the JavaScript language, it can often be difficult to establish a clear distinction between which parts of the Node.js implementation represent the "public" API Node.js users should assume to be stable and which are considered part of the "internal" implementation detail of Node.js itself.
-A general rule of thumb has been to base the determination off what functionality is actually *documented* in the official Node.js API documentation.
+Due to the nature of the JavaScript language, it can often be difficult to establish a clear distinction between which parts of the Node.js implementation represent the public API Node.js users should assume to be stable and which are part of the internal implementation details of Node.js itself.
+A rule of thumb is to base the determination off what functionality is actually documented in the official Node.js API documentation.
 However, it has been repeatedly demonstrated that either the documentation does not completely cover implemented behavior or that Node.js users have come to rely heavily on undocumented aspects of the Node.js implementation.

-While there are numerous exceptions, the following general rules should be followed to determine which aspects of the Node.js API are considered "internal":
+The following general rules should be followed to determine which aspects of the Node.js API are internal:

-- Any and all functionality exposed via `process.binding(...)` is considered to be internal and *not* part of the Node.js Public API.
+- All functionality exposed via `process.binding(...)` is internal.
-- Any and all functionality implemented in `lib/internal/**/*.js` that is not re-exported by code in `lib/*.js`, or is not documented as part of the Node.js Public API, is considered to be internal.
+- All functionality implemented in `lib/internal/**/*.js` is internal unless it is re-exported by code in `lib/*.js` or documented as part of the Node.js Public API.
-- Any object property or method whose key is a non-exported `Symbol` is considered to be an internal property.
+- Any object property or method whose key is a non-exported `Symbol` is an internal property.
-- Any object property or method whose key begins with the underscore `_` prefix, and is not documented as part of the Node.js Public API, is considered to be an internal property.
+- Any object property or method whose key begins with the underscore `_` prefix is internal unless it is documented as part of the Node.js Public API.
-- Any object, property, method, argument, behavior, or event not documented in the Node.js documentation is considered to be internal.
+- Any object, property, method, argument, behavior, or event not documented in the Node.js documentation is internal.
 - Any native C/C++ APIs/ABIs exported by the Node.js `*.h` header files that
-  are hidden behind the `NODE_WANT_INTERNALS` flag are considered to be internal.
+  are hidden behind the `NODE_WANT_INTERNALS` flag are internal.

 Exception to each of these points can be made if use or behavior of a given internal API can be demonstrated to be sufficiently relied upon by the Node.js ecosystem such that any changes would cause too much breakage.
-The threshold for what qualifies as "too much breakage" is to be decided on a case-by-case basis by the TSC.
+The threshold for what qualifies as too much breakage is to be decided on a case-by-case basis by the TSC.

-If it is determined that a currently undocumented object, property, method, argument, or event *should* be documented, then a pull request adding the documentation is required in order for it to be considered part of the "public" API.
+If it is determined that a currently undocumented object, property, method, argument, or event *should* be documented, then a pull request adding the documentation is required in order for it to be considered part of the public API.

 Making a determination about whether something *should* be documented can be